jameshan2002/Coding-Challenge-S22/README.md

 - [Beginner's guide of Binary Classification](https://www.analyticsvidhya.com/blog/2021/08/a-beginners-guide-to-machine-learning-binary-classification-of-legendary-pokemon-using-multiple-ml-algorithms/)

 ### Approach
-Before starting this challenge, I had no idea of what Machine Learning is or what binary classification was.
-To understand what it is, I searched "binary classification python tutorial" on youtube, and found CS Dojo's [video](https://www.youtube.com/watch?v=a9UrKTVEeZA), which helped set up the environment and learn how to use Jupiter notebook.
+Starting this challenge, I had no idea what Machine Learning and binary classification were.
+To understand what it is, I searched "binary classification python tutorial" on Youtube, and found CS Dojo's  [video](https://www.youtube.com/watch?v=a9UrKTVEeZA), which helped set up the environment and learn how to use Jupiter notebook.

 ### Analyzing Data
 After understanding how to use Jupiter notebook, I started to analyze the CSV data that will help me to understand which data can help to separate poisonous and edible mushrooms.
 So I graphed only the poisonous mushroom for each column and analyzed the population of each type.
 I discovered the Gil attachment, Gil-spacing, veil-color, ring-number, and veil-type had the largest poisonous mushroom population in each column.

 ### Preprocessing
 I divided it into two data, one with no info on class data but with all other attribute data, one with only class data.
 Then I converted all non-numerical data to numerical data using [this](https://pythonprogramming.net/working-with-non-numerical-data-machine-learning-tutorial/).
-And finalizing by splitting the test and ML train.
+I finalized by splitting the test and ML train.

 ### Machine Learning and Confusion Metrix
 I used the Logistic Regression algorithm because it is widely used for binary classification.
 It uses the logit function for the outcome.
-A probability is generated in output and it is classified into 0 or 1, by using the sigmoid activation function.
+The probability is generated in output and it is classified into 0 or 1, by using the sigmoid activation function.
 Using the Logistic Regression algorithm, I have achieved 97.05 % accuracy.

 And looking at the confusion matrix, there were only 48 negatives from the result (21 False Negative, 28 False Positive).